YamamotoDesu/widget_composition/README.md

 So if in the future we want to get data from the database instead of the network we can modify this widget or create a separate widget for it.
 So its child doesn’t need to be modified.
 </blockquote>

+## ✨ Down to Top Composition
+### Usage: In this flow, the child doesn’t depend on its parent.
+The child doesn’t have any clue about its parent and just plays its role.
+Most of the Flutter built-in widgets use this type of composition for example `Container`, `Padding`, and `SizedBox`.